 Well, let me just tell you, these gluten free cowboy cookies are so good that you can’t tell they are healthy!
 They are insanely soft, buttery, gooey, and melt in your mouth delicious.
 Plus, the chocolate chunks and crushed pretzels add the best sweet and salty crunch.

 If you are looking for an easy and healthier cookie recipe, try these healthy salted cowboy cookies.
 Once you test out this cookie recipe out, it’s hard to eat just one!

-You’ll only need a few, simple ingredients to get this easy dessert recipe going!
+You’ll only need a few, simple ingredients to get these almond flour oatmeal cookies going!
 I am all about simplicity and ease, so don’t worry, you won’t need to go to the supermarket and buy a lot of expensive ingredients.
-Here are the 10 ingredients you need to make these healthier gooey chocolate chip cookies:
+Here are the 10 ingredients you need:

-- Softened butter: First up, you’ll need 1 stick of softened room temp butter for these gooey and soft cookies.
+- Butter: First up, you’ll need 1 stick of softened room temp butter for these gooey and soft cookies.

-- Coconut sugar: Next, you’ll need 1/2 cup of coconut sugar instead of regular sugar.
+- Coconut sugar: Next, you’ll need 1/2 cup of coconut sugar to sweeten these gluten free cowboy cookies.

 - Eggs: You’re going to need 2 eggs for this recipe.

 - Vanilla extract: A dash of vanilla goes a long way and is a total must!
 You’ll need 1 and 1/2 teaspoons.